Tekur Subramanyam

 Tekur Subramanyam (ಟೇಕೂರು ಸುಬ್ರಮಣ್ಯಂ) was an Indian Freedom Fighter and politician from Bellary, India.
 For his involvement in the Independence Movement, he was jailed several times by the British Colonial administration, many times at Bellary's Allipura Jail.
 Tekur was the first post-independence MP of Bellary, elected thrice in a row since 1952.
 He was also the Political Secretary to India's first Prime Minister, Jawaharlal Nehru.

 In 2014 a book was released on his life that contained previously unseen articles, pictures and letters connected to Subramanyam.

 Biography

-Tekur Subrahmanyam was born on 9 August 1900 at Uravakona in Ananthapur District of then Madras Presidency (now in Andhra Pradesh).
+Tekur Subrahmanyam was born on 9 August 1900 at Uravakonda in Ananthapur District of then Madras Presidency (now in Andhra Pradesh).

 Tekur, as he was popularly known, was a leader in Madras Presidency before independence when Ballari was part of the Presidency.
 He was Secretary of Madras Congress Legislature Party and also Political Secretary to Rajaji (1937–1939) who was then Prime Minister of Madras Presidency.
 After independence he became a prominent political leader in Karnataka when Ballari got merged with erstwhile Mysore state (now Karnataka) in 1953.
 As a leader he had direct links with national leaders including Gandhiji, Nehru, Rajaji, and others.